Understanding Sexual Violence

-Myth 7: “If you’re dating or married to them, it doesn’t count.”
+Myth 7: “If you’re dating or married to them, it’s not considered rape.”

-Reality: Many incidents of sexual violence are perpetrated by someone the survivor knows, trusts, or loves.
+Reality: Most survivors of rape and sexual abuse were hurt by someone the they know, trust, or love.
 You do not owe your partner anything just because of your relationship status or previous consentual sexual experiences.

-Myth 8: “If you experienced orgasm, it doesn’t count.”
+Myth 8: “If you experienced orgasm, it wasn’t rape.”

 Reality: The body has physical reactions that are not always controllable.
-Natural lubrication, erection, ejaculation, or orgasms do not mean you enjoyed what happened.
+Natural lubrication, erection, ejaculation, or orgasms do not mean you enjoyed or consented to what happened.
 Someone can tickle you and you can hate it but still laugh.

 Myth 9: “You can’t just decide not to have sex after you’ve already turned them on.”

 Reality: Consent can be given or taken away at any time.
 Just because they’re turned on does not mean you owe them anything.